 To be eligible for admission a student must hold a baccalaureate degree prior to the date of first enrollment or have completed work equivalent to that required for a baccalaureate.
 The undergraduate record must indicate a capacity for successful study at the graduate level.
-Graduates of unaccredited institutions must support their applications with satisfactory aptitude and advanced scores on the Graduate Record Examination.
-Foreign students, see special instructions on page 16.
+Satisfactory scores on the Graduate Record Examination are required for most degree programs (see departmental and program listings) and for all those applying for fellowship support.
+All applicants from unaccredited institutions must present satisfactory scores on the aptitude and advanced portions of the GRE.
+International students, see special instructions on page 17.

 Admission is limited to students who intend to become candidates for advanced degrees, other than Doctor of Medicine, and whose enrollment will include courses to be taken for graduate credit.
-Students who hold bachelors' degrees but whose entire enrollment will be in undergraduate courses should seek admission as non-degree students through the Division of Continuing Education.
+Students who hold bachelors' degrees but whose entire enrollment will be in undergraduate courses must seek admission as non-degree students through the Division of Continuing Education.